pixelgrade/customify/readme.txt

 *CSS Editor*
 A powerful **Live CSS Editor** directly into your customizer!
 Useful for better control over the appearance of your theme without the need to create a child theme or worry about theme updates overwriting your customisations.

+*Text Field*
+A simple text field that allows you to customize elements like Site Title or Footer Credits.

+*Select Dropdown*
+A dropdown menu selector to be used when you have to choose from multiple options.

 == Installation ==

 1. Upload `pixcustomify.zip` to the `/wp-content/plugins/` directory